cpsxen/cps-xen/README.md

 [4] B. Jablkowski and O. Spinczyk. *CPS-Xen: A virtual execution environment for cyber-physical applications.* In 28th International Conference on Architecture of Computing Systems (ARCS '15), Porto, Portugal, Mar.
 2015.
 Springer-Verlag

 [5] B. Jablkowski and O. Spinczyk.
 CPS-Remus: Eine Hochverfügbarkeitslösung für virtualisierte cyber-physische Anwendungen.
 In Betriebssysteme und Echtzeit - Echtzeit 2015.
 Springer-Verlag, Nov.
 2015.

+### Changlog
+from 1.1: - adpated CPS-Remus to new migrate V2
+          - more stable hearbeat mechanism
+          - fixed several bugs in the scheduler